SoftUni-Internal/interactive-content/EN/04-For-Loop/06-Infinite-Loops.md

 # Description

-Create a program to process numbers from the input parameters and print their sum until 0 is reached.
+Create a program, which sums and prints numbers in an array until the number **0**.

+- You receive an array of numbers

+- Go through the array and print the sum for each iteration

+- When you reach **0**, print: "**Good bye**"

 # Example